disha1129/Text-Mining/README.md

 Stemming:- Means mapping a group of words to the same stem by removing prefixes or suffixes without giving any value to th "grammatical meaning" of the stem formed after the processs.
 Libray:- from nltk.stem import porterstemmer,lancasterstemmer, snowballstemmer.

-Lemmatization:- also does the same things as stemming and to bring a word to its base form, but unlike stemming it do keep in account the actual meaning of the base word i.e the base words belongs to any
+Lemmatization:- also does the same things as stemming and to bring a word to its base form, but unlike stemming it do keep in account the actual meaning of the base word i.e the base words belongs to any specify language.
+The 'base words' is know as 'Lemma'.
+Library:- from nltk.stem import WordNet Lemmatizer.